Metal Detecting In Florida?

 Here’s A Story That Was Told To Me

 I received an email from a man who was metal detecting in Florida and was arrested for metal detecting on property that was not posted.
+He has asked me not to mention his name or where he lives because of the embarrassment for his family.

 This individual was treated like a criminal, handcuffed, and hauled off to jail.
 His detector was confiscated as well.